philippvaeth/PROVAL/README.md

-# Proval: Evaluation Framework for Protein Sequence Embedding
+# PROVAL: Evaluation Framework for Protein Sequence Embeddings
-### Code submission of paper 'Comparison of Protein Sequence Embeddings to Classify Molecular Functions'
+### Code submission of paper 'PROVAL: A Framework for Comparison of Protein Sequence Embeddings'
 <br>

 ## PROVAL Setup